S2E/s2e/docs/src/Howtos/WritingPlugins.rst

 1. Count how many times it was executed across all paths
 2. Count how many times it was executed in each path

-The first option is trivial to implement.
+The first option is easy to implement.
 Simply add an additional member to the class and increment it every time the ``onInstructionExecution`` callback is invoked.

-The second option requires to keep per-state plugin information.
+The second option requires keeping per-state plugin information.
 S2E plugins manage per-state information in a class that derives from ``PluginState``.
 This class must implement a ``factory`` method that returns a new instance of the class when S2E starts symbolic execution.
 The ``clone`` method is used to fork the plugin state.
 Both ``factory`` and ``clone`` **must** be implemented.

 Here is how ``InstructionTracker`` could implement the plugin state.
+Note that the plugin boilerplate already contains all the required declarations.
+All you need to do is to fill them in.
+You can also delete them if your plugin does not need to store per-state information.

 .. code-block:: cpp